riak-synrc/pbkdf2/share/sphinx-docs/api/database.rst

     ]

-The content and structure of the returned JSON will depend on the transaction semantics being used for the bulk update; see ? for more information.
-Conflicts and validation errors when updating documents in bulk must be handled separately; see ?.
+The content and structure of the returned JSON will depend on the transaction semantics being used for the bulk update; see :ref:`bulk-semantics` for more information.
+Conflicts and validation errors when updating documents in bulk must be handled separately; see :ref:`bulk-validation`.

 Updating Documents in Bulk
 --------------------------